security-by-design-it/Infoblox-workshop/README.md

 1. On the Windows DC, open **DNS Manager**.
 2. Verify that `workshop.lab` zone shows correct NS records pointing to Infoblox members.
-3. Run `dcdiag /test:dns` on the DC — check for errors.
-4. Run `nslookup webserver1.workshop.lab` from a Windows client — verify it resolves to `192.168.20.101`.
-5. Check that `_msdcs.workshop.lab` zone exists on Infoblox and contains SRV records for the DC.

 ---